 Let's start with Ammonia, which is a molecule with one Nitrogen attached to three Hydrogens (NH3).
 Since Nitrogen has three (3) electrons, it is fully occupied by single-electron Hydrogens.
 As chlorine does its job, rather than simply oxidizing and destroying Nitrogen, it combines with it in a series of chemical reactions.
 These chemical reactions are why we have the term "combined chlorine".
 It is not uncommon for pool people to use the terms chloramines and combined chlorine interchangeably.

 As chlorine's strong, killing form of Hypochlorous acid (HOCl) is introduced to the water, it oxidizes and kills contaminants.
 When HOCl comes upon a Nitrogen, however, Nitrogen is not easily oxidized.
-It takes a 5:1 ratio of HOCl:NH3 for one Hydrogen to dissociate from Ammonia and be replaced by a Chloride (Cl).
+It takes a 5:1 weight ratio (1:1 molar ratio) of HOCl:NH3 for one Hydrogen to dissociate from Ammonia and be replaced by a Chloride (Cl).
 In other words, Monochloramine is formed when one of the three Hydrogens is replaced by a Chloride (Cl) from HOCl.
 The reaction occurs quickly, and looks like this:

 HOCl + NH3 → NH2Cl + H2O